Alexander Saxton: Life and works

 Saxton taught American history at UCLA from 1968 until his retirement in 1990.
-Saxton had two daughters, one who died in 1990 and another who died of cancer in April 2019.
+He had two daughters, one who died in 1990 and another who died of cancer in April 2019.
 His wife Trudy died in about 2002.
-Saxton's death was by a self-inflicted gunshot wound at his home in Lone Pine, California on August 20, 2012.
+Saxton's death was due to a self-inflicted gunshot wound at his home in Lone Pine, California, on August 20, 2012.
 His daughter said her father wished to choose the time and place of his death, like other transitions in his life.